Utkar5hM/utkar5hm.github.io/site/content/post/ctf/2025-07-05-googlectf25-multiarch1.md

   return 1;
 }
 ```
-hence, we need to take care of it as well.
+Hence, we need to take care of it as well.

 So we can brute force it with the following code: